cronkitedata/cronkite-docs/docs/special/regex-beginning.md

         \. or
         \?

+In the Regex101, this is the biggest difference among the flavors of regex -- Python generally requires the least amount of escaping.

 ## Sample data

 Here are three small text files that you can copy and paste from your browser into the [regex101.com](https://regex101.com/) site.
 It's a site that lets you test out regular expressions, while explaining to you what's happening with them.